tobiscr/application-connector-manager/docs/user/technical-reference/02-20-application-gateway.md

 ![Application Gateway Diagram](../assets/gw-architecture.png)

-1. A Kyma workload calls the Application Gateway.
-2. Application Gateway extracts the application name and the service name from the URL path.
+1. A Kyma workload calls Application Gateway which extracts the application name and the service name from the URL path.
-3. Using the extracted application name, the gateway finds the corresponding Application CR and obtains the information about the registered external API, such as the API URL and security credentials.
+2. Using the extracted application name, the gateway finds the corresponding Application CR and obtains the information about the registered external API, such as the API URL and security credentials.
-4. Application Gateway gets a token from the OAuth server.
+3. Application Gateway gets a token from the OAuth server.
-5. This step is optional and is valid only for the API which was registered with a CSRF token enabled: Application Gateway gets a CSRF token from the endpoint exposed by the upstream service.
+4. This step is optional and is valid only for the API which was registered with a CSRF token enabled: Application Gateway gets a CSRF token from the endpoint exposed by the upstream service.
-6. Application Gateway calls the target API.
+5. Application Gateway calls the target API.

 ## Request Proxying